MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-intro.md

 * **Traditional**: Manually configured lifecycles, for instance from establishment to decommission, and attribute assignments such as security and logging.
 Static security policies and solutions address pillars with dependencies on external systems.
 Least privilege is established at provisioning.
 Siloed pillars of policy enforcement; manual response and mitigation deployment, and limited correlation of dependencies, logs, and telemetry.
 * **Initial**: Start automation of attribute assignment, lifecycle configuration, policy decisions, and enforcement.
 Initial cross-pillar solutions and external systems integration.
 Some responsive changes to least privilege after provisioning.
 Aggregated visibility for internal systems.
-* **Advanced**: Where applicable, automate controls for lifecycles, also configuration and policy assignment with cross-pillar coordination.
+* **Advanced**: Where applicable, automate controls for lifecycles, also configuration, and policy assignment with cross-pillar coordination.
 Centralize visibility and identity control, and policy enforcement integrated across pillars.
 Base responses to predefined mitigations, changes to least privilege on risk and posture assessments.
 Create enterprise-wide awareness, including externally hosted resources.
 * **Optimal**: Automated, just-in-time (JIT) lifecycles and attribute assignments to assets and resources that can self-report with dynamic policies, based on automated and observed triggers.
 Use dynamic least privileged access, just-enough access (JEA) and within thresholds for assets and their dependencies; Enable cross-pillar interoperability with continuous monitoring, and centralized visibility with comprehensive situational awareness.

 ### Maturity model criteria